 Have a few friends to ring to go to a movie or a meal when you want a laugh or just company.

 If you are not feeling periods of normality and being able to cope with at least some everyday tasks after a few weeks, you may need help.
 Don’t be hard on yourself.
 Grief recovery can be difficult.
 If you are struggling, talk to a friend or a grief counselor.
 Have a look at my advice on how to choose a counsellor or a friend to talk to.
 There are grief support groups in most towns.
 Ask your doctor, hospital or library for the contact details.
 If there isn’t one close by, why not start one of yourself?
+Or have a look at the online grief counseling service we recommend below.

 Sales from our pages result in a small commission to us which helps us to continue our work supporting the grieving.